go140point6/xahl-node/README.md

 The vars file allows you to manually update the following variables which help to avoid interactive prompts during the install;

-- `USER_DOMAINS` - note the order in which the A & CNAME records must be entered.
+- `USER_DOMAINS` - your servers domain.
+- `ALLOW_LIST` - Enter a comma-separated list of IPs, that will be allowed acces to your xahau node.
 - `CERT_EMAIL` - email address for certificate renewals etc.

 The file also controls some of the packages that are installed on the node.
 More features will be added over time.